pjhades/kithkin/README.md

 #Test
 ##Test if mapping is set up correctly
-Read the first byte of each physical page and see if error triggers:
+Read the first byte of each physical page and see if #GP triggers:

 ```C
     char byte;